rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

          does not convey any information about the exact representation of its niche, that is, it is different from `NonZero`.

+* **targets "without C"**:

+  * What should we do about targets whose C implementation is not standard conforming?
+Do we require full standard conformance?
+Or only conformance of some specific aspects that are required for FFI ?

+  * What should we do about targets that do not have a C implementation at all?

 [latest_c_std]: http://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf